-We may collect your personal data in your capacity as a partner, donor, applicant, supplier, participant in a training session, subscriber to our marketing lists, or because you are visitor to our website (www.moreincommon.com) (the “Site”).
+We may collect your personal data in your capacity as a partner, donor, applicant, supplier, participant in a research project or training session, subscriber to our marketing lists, or because you are visitor to our website (www.moreincommon.com) (the “Site”).

 More in Common’s mission is to understand the forces driving us apart, to find common ground and help to bring people back together.
 We publish groundbreaking research and we test and find solutions.
 We work with partners that have the capacity to make a real difference by working at scale.
 And we help build the larger field of efforts to make democratic societies stronger, more united and more resilient.

 More in Common’s four offices across the United States, the United Kingdom, France and Germany work closely together and share a commitment to advancing the common good.
 While we believe that a similar set of forces are threatening our societies, we also believe that our sense of identity and belonging has unique national and regional characteristics.
 We believe that every country can benefit from others’ experiences in building a sense of the ‘bigger us’ against the ‘us-versus-them’ forces of tribalism and division.